The Karate Kid: Soundtrack

 The musical score for The Karate Kid was composed by Bill Conti, a frequent collaborator of director John G. Avildsen since their initial pairing on Rocky (1976).
 The instrumental score was orchestrated by Jack Eskew and featured pan flute solos by Gheorge Zamfir.
-On March 12, 2007, Varèse Sarabande released all four Karate Kid scores in a 4-CD box set limited to 2,500 copies worldwide.
+On March 12, 2007, Varèse Sarabande released all four Karate Kid scores in a four-CD box set limited to 2,500 copies worldwide.

-A soundtrack album was released in 1984 by Casablanca Records containing many of the contemporary songs featured in the film.
+In 1984, a soundtrack album was released by Casablanca Records containing many of the contemporary songs featured in the film.
 Of particular note is Joe Esposito's "You're the Best", featured during the tournament montage near the end of the first film.
 Originally written for Rocky III (1982), "You're the Best" was rejected by Sylvester Stallone in favor of Survivor's hit song "Eye of the Tiger".
 Coincidentally, Survivor also performed the main theme ("The Moment of Truth" Music & Lyrics: Bill Conti, Dennis Lambert, Peter Beckett) for the movie.

-Bananarama's 1984 hit song "Cruel Summer" also made its U.S. debut in The Karate Kid but was excluded from the film's soundtrack album.
+Bananarama's 1984 hit song "Cruel Summer" also made its US debut in The Karate Kid but was excluded from the film's soundtrack album.
 Other songs featured in the film but left off the album include "Please Answer Me" performed by Broken Edge and "The Ride" performed by The Matches.